-UMBC Police maintains a cooperative relationship with the Baltimore County Police Department (BCPD) and other surrounding police agencies.
+UMBC Police maintains a cooperative relationship with the Baltimore County Police Department (BCoPD) and other surrounding police agencies.

-The UMBC Police Department has a Memorandum of Understanding with BCPD to take primary investigative responsibility for serious crimes, including rape, homicide, unattended deaths, and physical or sexual abuse of children, due to additional resources required to ensure a thorough investigation.
-With the victim's consent, the UMBC Police Department will assist in notifying BCPD for reports of rape for further investigation.
+The UMBC Police Department has a Memorandum of Understanding with BCoPD to take primary investigative responsibility for serious crimes and incidents to ensure a thorough investigation is conducted, including rape, homicide, unattended deaths, and physical or sexual abuse of children, due to additional resources required to ensure a thorough investigation is conducted.
+With the victim's consent, the UMBC Police Department will notify BCoPD for reports of rape for further investigation.